aicell-lab/ddls-course/content/course/ddls-2023/prerequisites/_index.md

 ---

-As prerequisites for the course, we recommend that you have a basic understanding of Python.
+As prerequisites for the course, we recommend that you have a look at the following resources:

+ - Please have a look at the [SciLifeLab Data-Driven Life Science](https://www.scilifelab.se/data-driven) (DDLS) initiative website to understand what data-driven life sciences are, and how Sweden is investing in this area.
+Focus in particular on the concept of the [data life cycle](https://data-guidelines.scilifelab.se/data-life-cycle/), which is central in this class.
+ - We will use Python as the main programming language in the computer lab, so please make sure you know the basics of Python.
+See the Python introduction material below for more information.

 ## Build a foundation in Python

+As a warn up, please make sure you are comfortable with coding in Python.
+If not, this section will show you the basics of Python.
 ### Learn

 Here you can find the basics of Python: [<img style="display: inline" src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/github/cs231n/cs231n.github.io/blob/master/python-colab.ipynb)